 Make your trip to Broken Hill more comfortable with a campervan or motorhome rental.
-VroomVroomVroom can help you compare rates and reserve a camper andd RV hire in destinations around Australia.
+VroomVroomVroom can help you compare rates and reserve a camper and RV hire in destinations across Australia.
 Our booking system is easy to use, and you do not need to worry about being charged any hidden fees.

-Broken Hill is a fascinating, historic mining city in outback New South Wales.
-Visitors can enjoy learning about the heritage of the area, and stop by the home of the Royal Flying Doctor Service of Australia.
+Broken Hill is a fascinating and historic mining city located in outback New South Wales.
+Visitors to Broken Hill can learn about the heritage of the area, and stop by the home of the Royal Flying Doctor Service of Australia.
 Don’t miss a chance to visit mining museums, art galleries, lookouts and the impressive Living Desert.
 If you love history and appreciate great artwork, Broken Hill is highly recommended.

 View Campervan Rental Locations in Australia in a larger map

-Absaloms Gallery is located at 640 Chapple Street in Broken Hill.
-It is a privately owned and managed gallery by Jack Absalom that features and sells original artworks, books, films, jewellery, placemats and prints.
+Absaloms Gallery is located at 638 Chapple Street in Broken Hill.
+The gallery features and sells original artworks, books, films, jewellery, placemats and prints.

-Albert Kersten Mining and Mineral Museum sits at the corner of Crystal and Bromide Streets, showcasing a wide range of gems, minerals, rocks and many other items related to Broken Hill’s mining industry.
-It also has exhibits celebrating the Earth’s history, metallurgy and more.
+Albert Kersten Mining and Mineral Museum sits at the corner of Crystal and Bromide Streets, showcasing a wide range of gems, minerals, rocks and many other items related to Broken Hill’s mining industry and history.
+It also contains exhibits celebrating the Earth’s history, metallurgy and more.

 Duke of Cornwall Park sits at the corner of Argent and Garnet Street.
-The park has two tennis courts for hire, picnic tables, free gas barbecue and children's playground.
-The site is one of the best places to enjoy some spare time.
+The park has two tennis courts for hire, picnic tables, free gas barbecue, and a playground.

 Mutawintji National Park is an ideal venue for activities like spotting wildlife, bird watching, bush walking, camping, cycling and hiking.
 The park can be reached via the Mutawintji Road.
 It is a popular venue for many cultural gatherings.